NTB45/Kanon-Windows11-Guide/README.md

 Setting an issue in github might get my attention,but discord message will be much faster (If any issue is widespread i might set an FAQ page here)

 If you feel like improving the guide feel free to fork it or make a pull request, just give me a shoutout in the end

+## Also, all credits for all programs, voicepatches and links listed here belong to those who made it

+I just made the guide to help others enjoy this gem years later, also, try clannad too, made by the same author, available on Steam, so no need for any workarounds

+# xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx

 # How to Play Kanon on Windows 11 with Wine and Bottles
 ## Warning, AI "assisted" (i checked it only once for mistakes) stub below here, not 100% accurate, will only recommend people that know their shit try it.